-On October 4, 1996, 30-year-old Lewis Jackson, an ex-Marine who worked as a youth drug counselor, was shot and killed while sitting in his car in Baltimore, Maryland.
+On October 4, 1996, 34-year-old Lewis Jackson, an ex-Marine who worked as a youth drug counselor, was shot and killed while sitting in his car in Baltimore, Maryland.

 In the days following the shooting, police interviewed several witnesses, including Frances Morgan, who claimed to have seen someone on a bike ride up to the dealer’s car and shoot him.
 When shown a photo array, Morgan identified 19-year-old Ronald Addison as the shooter.

 Morgan was the main prosecution witness against Addison when he went on trial before a judge who heard the case without a jury.

 Addison claimed he could prove that Morgan was lying and could not have seen the murder from her apartment, but his attorney failed to investigate the crime scene.

 On March 25, 1998, a judge convicted Addison of second-degree murder and possession of a handgun.
 Addison was sentenced to 30 years in prison.